-Five case-studies are performed, using ERS-1 and ERS-2 SAR data acquired with a one-day interval, hereby excluding crustal deformation signal.
-Swaths of $200 \times 100$ km are processed differentially, removing the topographic signal using a reference elevation model [TDN/MD, 1997].
-For an overview of interferometric processing techniques, see Massonnet and Feigl [1998], or Bamler and Hartl [1998].
-After applying a simple cosine mapping function, the residual signal consists of zenith delay variations in each pair of data acquisitions [Hanssen et al., 1999].
+Five case studies are performed, using ERS-1 and ERS-2 SAR data acquired with a one-day interval, hereby excluding crustal deformation signal.
+Swaths of 200 × 100 km2 are processed differentially, removing the topographic signal using a reference elevation model (TDN/MD, 1997).
+For an overview of interferometric processing techniques, see Massonnet and Feigl (1998) or Bamler and Hartl (1998).
+After applying a simple cosine mapping function, the residual signal consists of zenith delay variations in each pair of data acquisitions (Hanssen et al., 1999).
 GPS data are obtained at the Kootwijk Observatory for Satellite Geodesy (KOSG), a permanent GPS receiving station.
-The GPS observations are processed using GIPSY-OASIS while solving for a free network.
-Data from 13 widely spread IGS stations are used to solve for a number of parameters including satellite clocks, station positions, gradients, and tropospheric delays.
-The receiver clocks were estimated as white noise processes, while the wet tropospheric delays were estimated as random-walk processes, using the Niell mapping function to convert slant delays from a minimum elevation of 10° to zenith delays [Niell, 1996].
+The GPS observations are processed using GIPSY-OASIS.
+Data from 13 widely spread IGS stations are used to solve for a number of parameters including satellite clocks, station positions, gradients, and tropospheric delays, in a free network approach.
+The receiver clocks were estimated as white noise processes, while the wet tropospheric delays were estimated as random-walk processes using the Niell mapping function to convert slant delays from a minimum elevation of 10° to zenith delays (Niell, 1996).
 The a priori hydrostatic delay is calculated using the Saastamoinen model.
-To reduce the noise in the zenith delay estimates, the data obtained at a sampling rate of 30 s are averaged into 6 min intervals.
-The fluctuations in the zenith delays consist of the combined hydrostatic and wet delay-the same contributions as measured by InSAR.
+To reduce the noise in the zenith delay estimates, the delay estimates obtained at a GPS sampling rate of 30 s are averaged into 6 min intervals.
+The fluctuations in the zenith delays consist of the combined hydrostatic and wet delays, which are the same contributions as measured by InSAR.